-At stage 1 it is recommended that staff maintain a log of the complaint they may decide to do so using the school complaints log format or their own notes.
+At stage 1 it is recommended that staff maintain a log of the complaint.
+They may decide to do so using the school complaints log format in the appendix, or their own notes.
 Notes made at the time should be shown to the complainant and the context agreed and signed.